vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

   templateable={false}
   type={"bool"}
   unit={null}
-  warnings={[{"visibility_level":"option","text":"Setting this to `false` means the certificate will be checked for validity, but the negotiation will continue regardless of the result of that check.","option":"#<Field:0x000055c0503bfae0>"}]}
+  warnings={[{"visibility_level":"option","text":"Setting this to `false` means the certificate will be checked for validity, but the negotiation will continue regardless of the result of that check.","option_name":"verify_certificate"}]}
   >

 #### verify_certificate